-Genoa Bridge Is Demolished, As Explosions Erase A Tragic Artifact
+Genoa Bridge Is Demolished, Erasing An Artifact Of Deadly Collapse

-Nearly one year after a long stretch of the Morandi bridge collapsed in Genoa, Italy, a demolition team used explosives to blow up the structure's remaining pylons Friday morning, in a spectacular sight that local leaders say will clear the way for a new start.
+Nearly a year after a long stretch of the Morandi bridge collapsed in Genoa, Italy, a demolition team blew up the structure's remaining pylons Friday morning in a spectacular sight that local leaders say will help the city heal.

-The collapse last August killed 43 people; since then, the bridge that was once an icon of the city has served mainly as a reminder of the tragedy.
+The collapse last August killed 43 people.
+Since then, the bridge that was once an icon of the city has served mainly as a reminder of the tragedy.

-Ahead of the demolition, several thousand residents from nearby apartment buildings were evacuated and officials gathered for a ceremony to mark the destruction of a former landmark.
+Ahead of the demolition, several thousand residents were evacuated from nearby apartment buildings and officials gathered under clear, sunny skies for a ceremony to mark the bridge's destruction.

-The demolition took place under clear, sunny skies, with explosions shooting spikes of dust and rubble high into the air.
-As charges detonated along the bridge's remaining span, more explosions buckled the mammoth concrete pylons, quickly sending the whole structure crashing down in a shroud of dust.
+The explosions shot spikes of dust and rubble high into the air.
+As charges detonated along the bridge's remaining span, blasts buckled the mammoth concrete pylons, quickly sending the whole structure crashing down and covering it with a shroud of dust.

-On the ground, hydrants had been opened to spray water to try to reduce the amount of dust, according to Italy's La Repubblica newspaper.
+On the ground, hydrants had been opened to spray water to try to reduce the amount of dust in the air, according to Italy's La Repubblica newspaper.

-"The demolition of the east stump of Ponte Morandi has symbolic value," the Liguria region's President Giovanni Toti said.
+"The demolition of the east stump of Ponte Morandi has symbolic value," the Liguria regional President Giovanni Toti said.
 "It means that this skyline that reminds us every day of the tragedy of 14 August will no longer be there and that Genoa enters its future."

 It was a sign, Toti said, that Genoa is overcoming the devastating effects of the bridge collapse.